 What are landscape lights used for?

 Landscape lighting is a great way to illuminate certain features of your home, whether architectural details or landscape features.
-“Most landscape lights are used as ambient lighting since they are typically low-voltage LEDs that are equivalent to about a 20-watt halogen,” Freda says.
+“Most landscape lights are used as ambient lighting since they are typically low-voltage LEDs that are equivalent to about a 20-watt halogen,” Amber Freda, a landscape designer based in the New York City area, says.
 If you need greater light intensity, “You can also get low-voltage floodlighting, which are LEDs equivalent to about a 50-watt halogen.”
 In addition to adding warmth and depth to your outdoor space, landscape lights also can help you and your guests navigate walking paths, driveways, and entryways.

 How do you install landscape lighting?